clonerobotics/clone_client/README.md

 Obviously you're gonna need the Clone Hand to use this package.
 Please contact us if you want to include our product in your research.

-The package requires Python 3.9.
+The package requires Python >= 3.9, < 3.12.
-We are working to make it compatible with Python 3.10 and 3.11.
+Support for python 3.9 might be dropped in the future.
+Sadly too many breaking changes between versions to keep always a working version for py3.9.

 ## Installation